 A long-lived and fruitful approach to understanding cognition and intelligence is to see cognitive systems as performing computations over representational states.
-The basic idea is that, at least for many complex tasks, organisms behave appropriately and intelligently partly because they have internal states-representations-that stand-in for things in the body and world.
-Representations pose conditions on how the world is, was, will or should be for them to be accurate or satisfied: these conditions of satisfaction are representational contents.
+The basic idea is that, at least for many complex tasks, organisms behave appropriately and intelligently partly because they have internal states - representations - that stand-in for things in the body and world.
+What representations stand-in for, what they are about, are their contents.
 Representational states are operated on by cognitive systems by means of computational rules in a way consistent with their contents.
-If the system is working correctly, the resulting representations-for instance motor commands-are the appropriate ones for the task at hand, as they follow from adequate computational processing of accurate (enough) representations.
+If the system is working correctly, the resulting representations -for instance motor commands - are the appropriate ones for the task at hand, as they follow from adequate computational processing of accurate (enough) representations.
 This allows surrogative reasoning: using a surrogate to think, reason, or process information about something else (Swoyer 1991).
-Instead of directly manipulating the world, with all the risks that this entails, organisms can first exploit internal surrogates to draw conclusions, integrate information, simulate and evaluate behavioural strategies, etc.-all that before trying something out in a world often intolerant of mistakes.
+Instead of directly manipulating the world, with all the risks that this entails, organisms can first exploit internal surrogates to draw conclusions, integrate information, simulate and evaluate behavioural strategies, etc. - all that before trying something out in a world often intolerant of mistakes.

-Its influence and fruitfulness notwithstanding, alternatives to the computational-representational framework have been proposed, ranging from varieties of eliminativism, fictionalism, and deflationism about representation (Churchland 1981, Hutto & Myin 2013, Sprevak 2013, Coelho Mollo forthcoming), to varieties of subjectivism and perspectivalism about computation (Searle 1992, Schweizer 2016, Dewhurst 2018a), to alternative frameworks for understanding cognition in general (Gibson 1979, Varela et al. 1991, Thompson 2007).
+Its influence and fruitfulness notwithstanding, alternatives to the computational-representational framework have been proposed, ranging from varieties of eliminativism about representation (Churchland 1981, Stich 1983, Hutto & Myin 2013), to varieties of subjectivism and perspectivalism about computation (Searle 1992, Schweizer 2016, Dewhurst 2018a), to alternative frameworks for understanding cognition in general (Gibson 1979, Varela et al. 1991, Thompson 2007).
 This paper will have little to say about the ongoing debate between those in favour of representationalism and computationalism about cognition, and those that oppose these ideas partially or fully.
 My focus is on issues internal to the representational-computational camp, and especially on the project of accounting for the nature and role of representation, which lies at its philosophical centre.
-More specifically, I will be concerned exclusively with cognitive representation-the notion of representation most relevant to the cognitive sciences-which is typically ascribed to subpersonal states and processes in cognitive systems.
+More specifically, I will be concerned exclusively with cognitive representation - the notion of representation most relevant to the cognitive sciences - which is typically ascribed to subpersonal states and processes in cognitive systems.